LIPS-scheme/lips/docs/docs/scheme-intro/next-step.md

   You can also read this [discussion on Reddit](https://www.reddit.com/r/lisp/comments/l71amc/on_lisp_paperback_replica/).

 * Antoher great book about advanced lisp macros is [Let over Lambda](https://letoverlambda.com/) by [Doug Hoyte](https://hoytech.com/).

+**NOTE**: Unfortunetelly there are no good books about Scheme hygienic macros.